The Institute owns several items of historical interest. Special collections include:

-- The Sir Henry Bessemer (1813-1898) Collection: copy of his Autobiography, photographs and artefacts
+- The Sir Henry Bessemer (1813-1898) Collection autobiography, photographs and artefacts.

-- Dunlop/BTR rubber research reports
+- Dunlop/BTR rubber research reports.

-- The IMM historical collection
+- The IMM historical collection.

 There are also subject indexes to mining industry literature from 1894 onwards and a collection of modern publications on mining history.